RIttik7go/Savage_Website/README.md

 # My_Website
-Tring to create something on my own.
+Trying to create something on my own.